apalache-mc/apalache/docs/src/apalache/running.md

       deadlocks are found in any case.
     - `--tuning-options-file` specifies a properties file that stores options for [fine tuning](tuning.md)
-    - `--tuning-options` can pass and/or override these [fine tuning](tuning.md)
-      options on the command line
     - `--out-dir` set location for outputting any generated logs or artifacts, *`./_apalache-out` by default*
     - `--write-intermediate` if `true`, then additional output is generated.
 See